Individual Purpose - People Development Magazine

 2. Offer coaching services

 Coaching is designed primarily as a tool to raise self-awareness and assist people in following their hearts.
-It takes into consideration the whole person and a typical exercise most coaching journeys start off with is the wheel of life, where each main area of an individual’s life is rated in terms of personal fulfillment.
+It takes into consideration the whole person, and a typical exercise most coaching journeys start with is the wheel of life, where each main area of an individual’s life is rated in terms of personal fulfilment.

 A good coach will identify any imbalances.
 They will focus on strengthening the weakest part of the wheel while connecting it to the core focus area the individual chooses to focus on.
 A good coach will also be able to identify limiting beliefs and any incongruence between what a person says, thinks, and does.